 Much like you are more willing to trust an Apple iPhone than a brandless smartphone with ambiguous origins, joining a reputable agency with an established brand name can lend you more recognition and negotiation power when you’re pitching a deal.

 If you’ve been researching the market, you might have come across different agencies that offer real estate support but with distinctively different brand identities.
-Before signing up with any agency, take time to understand the brand philosophies, market perception and clients’ review.
+Before signing up with any agency as an agent, take time to understand the brand philosophies, market perception and clients’ review.
 The information will give you some indications of their brand direction and how it resonates with your career goals.

 2. Strong Business Foundation and Leadership